NumberRaptor482/MAZE_ROS/README.md

 `make status-r`: lists remote running containers relevant to this project, images created, and the docker service status

+`make status-r`: lists remote running containers relevant to this project, images created, and the docker service status

+`make clock-sync-r`: sync clock of remote machine

 *Note that make commands can be run sequentially, e.g. `make build run-nc attach`.*

 *You can also temporarily override config options by placing ARG="VALUE" at the end, e.g. `make deploy REM_HOSTNAME="192.168.0.1"`.*